CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 content can be modified or removed making it difficult or impossible to guarantee reproducibility.

-This paper seeks to explore several different methods at managing environmental reproducibility, and introduces Pulp as a manager for various environments.
+This paper seeks to explore several different methods of managing environmental reproducibility, and introduces Pulp as a manager for various environments.